cacophony-wj/LeS/README.md

 - GPU: >= 1060, you need at least 4GB of VRAM
 - RAM: >= DDR4 with at least 12GBs

 Everything should be installed on an SSD that has at least 150GB of space available.

+Please note that you will also require _at least_ an additional 30GB on the drive you installed Wabbajack.exe to for extraction and recompression of files.

 # Installation